danbinnun1/outgoing-tcp-inspection/um_segmentaion.md

 ## Intro
-We want a router to have the ability to read its clients TCP connections outgoing data, as a stream (instead of a raw packets)
+We want a router to have the ability to read its clients TCP connections outgoing data, as a stream (instead of as raw packets)

 ### Minimal **Transparent TCP Proxy** on Linux 2.6.37